kevin-j-m/evaluating-alternatives/README.md

-# I know I Can, But Should I?
+# I Know I Can, But Should I?

 ## Abstract